-The local district therefore lost most of the responsibilities assigned to it before Katrina-and to essentially all local districts nationally.
+The local district therefore lost most of the responsibilities assigned to it before Katrina-and to essentially all local districts nationally, "unless mutually agreed to" with charter school leaders.
 As one district leader outlined, "Our charter system is unique in that there's certain aspect of the system that the district outsources to our charter friends."

 With these duties under the power of charter school operators, what remains for the district?
-There are three main roles.
+There are four main roles.
 First is the coordination of the school system, including a centralized enrollment system, common rules and processes for student expulsions, and oversight over students with special needs.
 Second is facilities, which manages school buildings across the district to ensure students attend school in safe buildings with sufficient resources.
-Finally, the district gained control over charter authorization and determining what schools would remain open or be closed.
+Third, the district gained more control over charter authorization and determining what schools would remain open or be closed.
+Finally, the local district regained the power to raise public funds through taxing and now manages the Systemwide Needs Program, which funds and supports special programs to improve the New Orleans school system, such as teacher training and recruitment.
 The post-reunification structure of roles and responsibilities continues the structure created during the state takeover.
 One state leader outlined this structure:

-The New Orleans reforms post Katrina are basically a function of governance, accountability, autonomy and choice or enrollment...the state's intervention to codify all of those things in a statute in 2016 that then returned the school system to local governance was, um, was a major decision.
+The New Orleans reforms post Katrina are basically a function of governance, accountability, autonomy and choice or enrollment and those four are interrelated uh, because they are they are meant to sort of, you can't have autonomy if you don't have accountability.
+You can't have school choice if the resources that are being distributed to every school are done in a manner that it sends people doing the right thing when a school chooses them...the state's intervention to codify all of those things in a statute in

+2016 that then returned the school system to local governance was, um, was a major decision.

-The return to local control in New Orleans, through Act 91, therefore defined-and redefined-authority along many dimensions, as summarized in Table 2.
-While NOLA-PS did not regain its power over schools' curriculum, instruction, school staffing, and school services (e.g., transportation and food service), it did regain power over enrollment, charter authorization, and facilities.
+The return to local control in New Orleans, through Act 91, therefore defined-and redefined-authority along many dimensions, as summarized in Table 1.
+While NOLA-PS did not regain its power over schools' curriculum, instruction, school staffing, and school services (e.g., transportation and food service), it did regain power over enrollment, funding, charter authorization, and facilities.